Learn about the key difference between these two online advertising giants.

 Pay Per Click

-Google Ads primarily target their advertising by context of what the consumer is searching for – known as the the search queries or keywords.
+Google Ads primarily target their advertising by context of what the consumer is searching for – known as search queries or keywords.
 Targeting can be filtered further by location, device and demographic.
-Facebook on the other hand primarily targets consumers by demographics, such as age, gender, interests, and engagement with particular Facebook pages.
+Whereas Facebook primarily targets consumers by demographics, such as age, gender, interests, and engagement with Facebook pages.

 Facebook’s majority of users sit in the 18-44 age bracket, whilst Google has a much wider age demographic using Google for searches.
 If a consumer uses Facebook, the likelihood that they also use Google is quite high.
 However, when compared to Google, Facebook is slightly more limited in the pool of consumers it has to market to.
 Keep in mind that Facebook is a banned site in China, and not so big in some other countries, so if your target market is international, Facebook advertising may not be the way to go.

-Facebook adverts include the use of video, images or logos, whereas Google Search Ads do not allow for images.
+Facebook ads include the use of video and images, whereas Google Search Ads do not allow for images.
 Google advertising consists of only text (headlines, descriptions and URLs), intended to link to your website.
 However, they can also add additional information such as a phone number or address.
-Facebook Ads are much more visual, as images and video are much more prominent than text.
-If you would like to use visual content through Google, you can create Display image ads and Video ads, which display on third party websites and video sites respectively.
+Facebook Ads are more visual, as images and video are more prominent than text.
+If you would like to use visual content through Google, you can create Display Image ads and Video ads, which show on third-party websites and video sites respectively.

 Both Facebook and Google offer free marketing tools by way of Facebook pages and Google My Business listings.
 These can be used to extend a campaign, maintain momentum and increase exposure following a campaign.

 Facebook users are often on Facebook to catch up, see images, videos, and information about their friends.
 Google user are there for a particular reason; to search for something.
 They are there to find a solution to a problem or answer to a question.
 This generally makes Google users a lot more receptive to advertising than Facebook users, where an advert may be slightly more intrusive.